ocornut/imgui/docs/FAQ.md

 ### Q: What are ImTextureID/ImTextureRef?

 **Short explanation:**
-- Refer to [Image Loading and Displaying Examples](https://github.com/ocornut/imgui/wiki/Image-Loading-and-Displaying-Examples) on the [Wiki](https://github.com/ocornut/imgui/wiki).
 - You may use functions such as `ImGui::Image()`, `ImGui::ImageButton()` or lower-level `ImDrawList::AddImage()` to emit draw calls that will use your own textures.
+- To load and display your own textures, refer to [Image Loading and Displaying Examples](https://github.com/ocornut/imgui/wiki/Image-Loading-and-Displaying-Examples) on the [Wiki](https://github.com/ocornut/imgui/wiki).
 - Actual textures are identified in a way that is up to the user/engine.
 Those identifiers are stored and passed as an opaque ImTextureID value.
 - By default ImTextureID can store up to 64-bits.
 You may `#define` it to a custom type/structure if you need.
 - Loading image files from the disk and turning them into a texture is not within the scope of Dear ImGui (for a good reason), but the examples linked above may be useful references.